autism spectrum disorder ASD diagnosis testing assessment

 Report timeframe: typically 2–6 weeks after the final assessment session at the clinic.

 Medicare (under 18s): Medicare rebates may be available for the in-person assessment and feedback sessions where eligible, but not for the written report component.
 Please contact reception if you would like help clarifying eligibility pathways.
+Visit our fees section for more information regarding fees, rebates and funding available for our services..

-Many clients travel from Point Cook for autism assessments at our Werribee clinic.
-If you’re specifically looking for Point Cook information, you can view our Point Cook page here:
+We regularly see clients from Point Cook.
+If you’re specifically looking for Point Cook information, you can view our Point Cook page here: Autism assessment information for Point Cook.

-Autism assessment information for Point Cook
+Autism assessment for Laverton

 Frequently Asked Questions